GavinElder/.dotfiles/README.md

 This is a bunch of random dotfiles for moving accross machines.

-This is not a complete selection yet!
+This is not complete.

 ## install.sh for creating symlinks for Config files

 ## slate.js